Senate climate bill has West Virginia written all over it

 She also said permitting reform in the bill amounts to “permitting destruction" that would damage the environmental review process and silence residents' voices.

 The bill also contains millions of dollars for tourism, long seen in West Virginia as a way to boost the state's beleaguered economy.
-West Virginia is home to multiple national parks, including the New River Gorge National Park and Preserve, which opened in 2020.
+West Virginia is home to multiple national park sites, including the New River Gorge National Park and Preserve, which opened in 2020.

 The National Park System would receive at least $1 billion in the package to hire new employees and carry out projects to conserve and protect wilderness areas.